Optimum Health Resource Laboratories

 Step # 2:

-The area where the blood specimen will be collected is further sterilized with a provided alcohol swab.
-(Note: Many medical professionals report the side of the tip of ether the finger or thumb as being an ideal location to have the blood specimen collected from.)
+The area where the blood specimen will be collected is further sterilized with the provided alcohol swab.
+(Note: Many medical professionals report the side of the tip of ether the finger or thumb as being an ideal location to have the blood specimen collected from.)*

 Step # 3: